CTFEDs/Global-Accessibility-Awareness-Day-2016/workshop-outline.md

 * Grab two different colour pens: one for FED and one for UX.
 * Go through A Web For Everyone's [APPENDIX A: Accessible UX Principles and Guidelines](handout/AWFE-AppendixA1.pdf).
 Mark with a tick items that are FED and items that are UX-related.
 * Pick the four most important items and write them down on sticky notes.
 Make sure you pick a mix of FED and UX things.
 * As a table, write down some ideas for how to make these things happen.
-It could be a tool or a process change.
+It could be a tool, a process change, a bit of code, a design pattern.

 ## Find things to improve in your stuff (60m)